silverhammermba/superuser/_posts/2013-03-01-simple_machines.markdown

 using states 0 and 1, but with completely different meanings than they had in our last example.

+TODO mention "program" somewhere, so I can use it in the real computers chapter.

 <aside class="exercises">
 <ol>
 <li>